This Morning viewers react to Holly’s ‘ridiculous’ Phillip Schofield speech

 This Morning viewers are reacting to Holly Willoughby’s speech about Phillip Schofield.

-On Monday (5 June), the presenter, who hosted the daytime series alongside Schofield for 14 years, returned to the show for the first time since her co-presenter quit and then admitted to lying about an affair with a much younger colleague.
+On Monday (5 June), the presenter, who hosted the daytime series alongside Schofield for 14 years, returned to the show for the first time since her co-presenter quit.
+A few days after stepping down, Schofield admitted to lying about an affair with a much younger colleague.

 “Right, deep breath,” Willoughby said, before asking her audience: “Firstly, are you OK?
 I hope so.”